twilson63/cupcake/readme.md

 ## All about choice

-* Choose your template engine (jade, eco, or coffeekup)
+* Choose your template engine (jade, eco, coffeekup, whiskers)
-* Choose your datastore (nano, mysql, mongoose)
+* Choose your datastore (redis, nano, mysql, mongoose, mongoskin)

 ## Cupcake automatically installs these modules for you: